The Difference Between Symmetrical And Asymmetrical Car Lifts

 To put it simply, symmetrical lifts have arms at the front and back that are the same length and design.
 Asymmetrical lifts have arms at the front and back that are different.

-In the past, most garage lifts were built into the ground with a single column.
+North American Auto Equipment notes that most garage lifts used to be built into the ground with a single column.
 The adjustable arms on these lifts made it possible to raise a wide range of vehicles.
 They were practical, but their installation and upkeep required a significant investment.
 They also could pose environmental hazards if hydraulic oil leaked into the ground.

 To solve these issues, above-ground post lifts were developed.
 The central position of the posts, which were initially only available in a symmetrical configuration for some vehicles, made it difficult to enter and exit the vehicle as you positioned it for lifting.
 For this reason, an asymmetrical lift alternative was developed.
 This lift can accommodate a variety of automobiles without obstructing the doors.